Finding a field in a Zariski-like structure: The setting

-In \cite{lisuriart}, section 2.4, it is shown that if all the conditions required to obtain the independence calculus are satisfied on $\M$, then they are also satisfied on $\M^{eq}$.
-In particular, they hold in the case that $\M$ is a quasiminimal pregeometry structure, and thus we also get the independence calculus on $\M^{eq}$.
 However, in our context, we cannot construct $\M^{eq}$ so that it is both $\o$-stable (in the sense of AECs) and admits elimination of imaginaries.
-Thus, when needed, we just pass into $(\M^{eq})^{eq}, ((\M^{eq})^{eq})^{eq},$ etc. To simplify notation, we will denote all of these just by $\M^{eq}$.
+Thus, when needed, we just pass into $(\M^{eq})^{eq}, ((\M^{eq})^{eq})^{eq},$ etc. Lemma 2.87, Theorem 2.75 and Theorem 2.70 in \cite{lisuriart} guarantee that the pregeometry obtained from the bounded closure extends to all of these and always gives and independence calculus with all the usual properties of non-forking.
+To simplify notation, we will denote all of these just by $\M^{eq}$.

 Let $\M'$ be a $\vert \M' \vert$ -model homogeneous and universal structure such that $\M$ is a closed submodel of $\M'$ and $\vert \M' \vert > \vert \M \vert$.
 We call $\M'$ the \emph{supermonster}.
 Then, every $f \in \textrm{Aut}(\M)$ extends to some $f' \in \textrm{Aut}(\M')$.
 We will usually abuse notation and write just $f$ for both maps.